5 Reasons High Fructose Corn Syrup Will Kill You

 Mark Hyman together with one of the foremost nutritional scientists in the world, Dr. Bruce Ames, and the nutritional biochemist Dr. Jeffrey Bland, have analyzed the existing science, and Dr. Bruce shared horrific new evidence discovered from his research, of the way high fructose corn syrup can cause obesity and inflammation in our body.

-The following five reasons should deter you from consuming any product with HFCS in its content, as well as will explain why HFCS may kill you.
+The following five reasons should deter you from consuming any product with HFCS in its content, as well as explain why HFCS may kill you.

-1.When sugar (in any from) is consumed in pharmacological doses, it can cause disease and obesity.
+1. When sugar (in any form) is consumed in pharmacological doses, it can cause disease and obesity.
 Both, HFCS and cane sugar are dangerous when their annual intake per person is the pharmacological dose of 140 pounds.

-One 20 oz soda sweetened with HFCS, tea, or sports drink contains 17 teaspoons of sugar, but the average modern teenager usually drinks 2 beverages a day, so people are practically conducting harmful and uncontrolled experiment on themselves.
+One 20 oz soda sweetened with HFCS, tea, or sports drink contains 17 teaspoons of sugar, but the average modern teenager usually drinks 2 beverages a day, so people are practically conducting harmful and uncontrolled experiments on themselves.

 Our ancestors have consumed about 20 teaspoons of sugar annually, and not daily.
-With this in mind, corn industry might have right, sugar is sugar, since quantity is important.
+With this in mind, the corn industry might have the right, sugar is sugar, since quantity is important.
 However, there are several crucial differences.

-The extraction of sugar goes through a chemical enzymatic process, whose final outcome is a biologically and chemically new compound named high fructose corn syrup.
+The extraction of sugar goes through a chemical enzymatic process, whose outcome is a biologically and chemically new compound named high fructose corn syrup.

-Normal sucrose (cane sugar) is constructed by 2 tightly bounded sugar molecules in equal amounts, glucose and fructose.
+Normal sucrose (cane sugar) is constructed by 2 tightly bound sugar molecules in equal amounts, glucose and fructose.
 Our digestive tract’s enzymes must decompose the cane sugar into fructose and glucose, and as such to be absorbed in our body.

 High fructose corn syrup is also made of glucose and fructose but not in equal amounts.
-Their fructose to glucose ratio is 55-45 in an unbound form.
-Products with high fructose corn syrup are sweeter than cane sugar products, since fructose is sweeter than glucose.
+Their fructose-to-glucose ratio is 55-45 in an unbound form.
+Products with high fructose corn syrup are sweeter than cane sugar products since fructose is sweeter than glucose.

 Moreover, HFCS products are also cheaper due to the government farm bill corn subsidies.
-This made the normal soda size to go from 8oz to 20oz without any great financial cost for manufacturers, but immense cost for people getting chronic diseases, diabetes, and obesity.
+This made the normal soda size go from 8oz to 20oz without any great financial cost for manufacturers, but immense cost for people getting chronic diseases, diabetes, and obesity.

-This is the reason why HFCS is the biggest cause of liver damage in the U.S and leads to “fatty liver”- a condition which affects about 70 million people.
-Glucose causes increasing in insulin- the biggest fat storage hormone in our body.
+This is the reason why HFCS is the biggest cause of liver damage in the U.S. and leads to “fatty liver”- a condition which affects about 70 million people.
+Glucose causes increasing in insulin- the biggest fat-storage hormone in our body.

-These HFCS features result in increased metabolic disturbances which cause increased appetite, gaining weight, heart disease, diabetes, dementia, cancer, etc.
+These HFCS features result in increased metabolic disturbances which cause increased appetite, weight, heart disease, diabetes, dementia, cancer, etc.

 This uses up the supplies of energy in ATP in our gut, our energy fuel source that’s needed for the integrity maintenance of the intestinal lining.
 Each intestinal cell is cemented by little “tight junctions” which prevent leaking of food and bacteria across the intestinal membrane, resulting in immune reaction and inflammation in our body.